Estheroyinloye/HR_Data/README.md

 # HR_Data
-## Project Title: Premium Shirtees Attrition Analysis
+## Project Title: Premium Consultancy Attrition Analysis

 ![](6946EF2B-755F-4352-83A7-7A1D1277AFCF_4_5005_c.jpeg)

 ### Introduction
-This is a Microsoft Excel project on attrition analysis of an imaginary organization called **Premium Shirtees**.
+This is a Microsoft Excel project on attrition analysis of an imaginary organization called **Premium Consultancy**.
 The project is aimed at analysing and deriving insights to answer critical questions and help the orgnization make data driven decusions.
 **_Disclaimer_**: _All datasets and reports do not represent any company, institution or country but a dummy dataset to demonstrate the cabability of Microsoft  Excel._